davidtstill/Trump_speech_NLP/README.md

 To my surprise the speeches were largely rated as "neutral".

-The VADER model scores text using percentages with positive, neutral and negative = 100%.
+The VADER model scores text using scores the postivity, negativity and neutrality of each article by assigning a percentage.
+The three numbers combined must equal 100%.
 The average scores for each text were:

 - 17.9% positive
 - 72.4% neutral